mark-watson/PythonAIBook/manuscript/Deep_Learning_Natural_Language_Processing.md

 ## Comparing Sentences for Similarity Using Transformer Models

-Although I usually use OpenAI and HuggingFace for most of the pre-trained NLP models I use, I recently used a sentence similarity Transformer model from the [Ubiquitous Knowledge Processing Lab](https://www.informatik.tu-darmstadt.de/ukp/ukp_home/index.en.jsp) for a quick work project and their library support for finding similar sentences is simple to use written with PyTorch.
+Although I usually use OpenAI and HuggingFace for most of the pre-trained NLP models I use, I recently used a sentence similarity Transformer model from the [Ubiquitous Knowledge Processing Lab](https://www.informatik.tu-darmstadt.de/ukp/ukp_home/index.en.jsp) for a quick work project and their library support for finding similar sentences is simple to use.
+This model was written using PyTorch.
 Here is one of their examples, slightly modified for this book:

 ```python
 # pip install sentence_transformers